Life in a... Metro: Soundtrack

-The soundtrack was released on 14 March 2007.
+The soundtrack was released on 17 March 2007.
 Life In A...
 Metros music was composed by Pritam with lyrics by Sayeed Quadri, Amitabh Verma and Sandeep Srivastava.
 Bob Dylan's "I Want You" plays in the background when Shruti and Rishi are at a vending machine and Shruti mistakes Rishi to be gesturing and speaking with her.
 The song does not appear on the soundtrack.
 According to the Indian trade website Box Office India, with around 11,00,000 units sold, this film's soundtrack album was the year's twelfth highest-selling.

 Production

-The song "Alvida" was composed by Pritam back in 90's when he was still struggling.
+The song "Alvida" was composed by Pritam back in the 1990s when he was a struggling artist.

 Metro Band

-Pritam formed the band Metro with Suhail Kaul and the Bangladeshi singer Fahruk Mahfuz Anam a.k.a.
-James that performed the songs in the movie.
+Pritam formed the band Metro with Suhail Kaul and the Bangladeshi singer Fahruk Mahfuz Anam (James) that performed the songs in the film.

-In the film, this rock band led by Pritam plays at important junctures and takes the story forward.
-This is considered to be a first in Indian film.
+During certain song sequences in the film, the band led by Pritam appears on screen at performing the songs as the scenes play out.
 The music score in Life In A...
 Metro is heavily rock-oriented.
 The four-members were Pritam, Suhail Kaul, Soham Chakraborty and Bangladeshi singer James.